MedPhyDO/app-skeleton/docs/en/installation.md

 ## Pre-Installation
 Install python `version 3.7.3`
-We preferred `Miniconda3-4.6.14` in a seperate directory.
-Be free for using a installation via env.
+We preferred `Miniconda3-4.6.14` in a seperate directory and we only test with this.
+But free for using a installation via env.

     wget https://repo.anaconda.com/miniconda/Miniconda3-4.6.14-Linux-x86_64.sh -O ./Miniconda3-4.6.14-Linux-x86_64.sh